Elena (2012 film): Production

 The idea of making a film about her sister came about when the director, Petra Costa, was 17 and she came across one of Elena’s old diaries at home, written when she was the same age; just 13.
 “I had the strange feeling that I was reading my own words, as if it was my diary”, describes Petra.
 She had a powerful sense of identification with her sister.
 At that same time, reading Hamlet and the discovery of Ophelia was also a source of inspiration, as well as seeing the film Brainstorm by Laís Bodansky, which amongst other themes, is about the rite of passage from adolescence to adult life, whilst being from the adolescent boys’ point of view.
 The project for the film remained on standby for ten years, gradually taking form in the director’s imagination.
-During this time, Petra was involved in a series of other projects and she directed the award winning short film Droopy Eyes, until she finally felt prepared to delve into her memories of her sister.
+During this time, Petra was involved in a series of other projects and she directed the award winning short film Olhos de Ressaca (Undertow Eyes), until she finally felt prepared to delve into her memories of her sister.

 Petra discovered around 50 hours of home video footage filmed by her sister, of which at least 20 hours had been filmed the year that Petra was born.
 At 13, Elena received her first video camera.
 Straight away, Petra began to interview around 50 relatives and friends of Elena, gathering together a total of 200 hours of footage.
 When she went to New York, she took with her a telephone book with her sister’s old contacts and she set about tracking down the names, one by one, looking them up on the internet and on social networks.
 The feature film finally began to take form and adopt its definitive structure, when the director decided to introduce herself into the scenes, as both a character and documentary-maker.
 She filmed her journey and drafted her script alongside her colleague Carolina Ziskind.

 As well as New York and São Paulo, several scenes from Elena were filmed in Bahia as well as Barra do Una, in the region of São Sebastião, on the coastal region of the São Paulo province.
 The film took two and a half years to produce, and had its premiere at the 45th Festival de Brasília, in September 2012, where Elena won prizes for best director, best art direction, best editing and best film according to the public jury, all within the documentary category.